sahadnk72/sahadnk72.github.io/_posts/2014-09-08-bypass-email-oculus.md

 For all of the things mentioned above to happen,the users should verify their email address by clicking on a verification link received to mail inbox.

-What if an attacker manages to bypass the system?
+What if an attacker manages to bypass the verification system?

-He can create an account/replace existing email with target's email address(attacker@xcompany.com) and can end up being a member of the developer team for xCompany.
+He can create an account/replace existing email with target's email address( `attacker@xcompany.com` ) and can end up being a member of the developer team for xCompany.

 #### Description